lsst/dp0-2_lsst_io/data-access-analysis-tools/portal-intro.rst

 The default is for all columns to be selected (i.e., have blue checks in the leftmost column).
 It is recommended to always return all metadata because the Portal requires some columns in order for the some of the Results view functionality to work.

 **Example (PVIs/calexps)**

-The image below shows an example query for all r-band PVIs (calexps) that overlap the central coordinates of DC2, which were obtained with a modified Julian date between 60000 and 60500.
+The image below shows an example query for all PVIs (calexps) that overlap the central coordinates of DC2, which were obtained with a modified Julian date between 60000 and 60500.
-Note that the "r" filter constraint is applied in the table at right.

 .. figure:: /_static/portal_intro_DP02g.png
     :name: portal_ImageQueryDP02